 I fast to lower my calorie intake

-And some fasting protocols, like the 5:2 diet and alternate day fasting (ADF), allow a small amount of calories (around 500/600) during the fasting periods.
+And some fasting schedules, like the 5:2 diet and alternate day fasting (ADF), allow a small amount of calories (around 500/600) during the fasting periods.

 In both cases, foods and drinks that enable you to hit whatever calorie goal makes sense for you are fair game as part of your fasting window.